zzxwill/odps/intl.en-US/User Guide/SQL/DDL SQL/Lifecycle of table.md

 **Note:**

--   The parameter ‘days’ refers to the lifecycle time and must be a positive integer.
-Unit is ‘day’.
+-   The parameter ‘days’ refers to the time required to complete the lifecycle.
+It must be a positive integer and its unit is ‘day’.
--   Suppose that the table ‘table\_name’ is no-partition table.
+-   Suppose that the table ‘table\_name’ is a no-partition table.
 Calculated from the last updated date, the data is still not modified after N \(days\) days, then MaxCompute automatically recycles the table without user intervention \(similar to  ‘drop table’ operation\).
--   In MaxCompute, once the data in table is modified, the LastDataModifiedTime is updated.
-So MaxCompute judges whether to recycle this table based on the setting of LastDataModifiedTime and lifecycle.
+-   In MaxCompute, once the data in the table is modified, the LastDataModifiedTime is updated.
+So MaxCompute judges whether to recycle this table based on the LastDataModifiedTime setting and lifecycle.
--   Suppose that the table ‘table\_name’ is a partition table.
-MaxCompute judges whether to recycle the table according to LastDataModifiedTime of each partition.
+-   · Suppose the table ‘table\_name’ is a partition table.
+MaxCompute determines whether to recycle the table according to LastDataModifiedTime of each partition.
--   Different from no-partition table, after the last partition of a partitioned table has been recycled, the table is not deleted.
+-   · Unlike no-partition table, after the last partition of a partitioned table has been recycled, the table is not deleted.
--   The lifecycle can be set for a table not for a partition.
+-   · The lifecycle can be set for a table, not for the partition.
--    It can be specified while creating a table.
+-   · It can be specified while creating a table.

 **Example:**